joao-tapadinhas/Create-and-Search-Memories-for-A-mem-using-n8n/README.md

 # Create and Search Memories for A-Mem using n8n

 ## Overview
-This repository contains an n8n application consisting of two workflows: a main workflow and a sub-workflow.
+This repository contains an n8n application consisting of two workflows: a main workflow (Section_loading_to_A_mem.json) and a sub-workflow(Tool_Remove_Irrelevant_Sections.json).
 The main workflow extracts sections of text from a web URL or a PDF and stores them as memories in A-Mem, with AI-generated tags for better organization and retrieval.

 ## Setup Instructions